-InsuranceCo*, a leading underwriter of life, auto and other insurance products, was undergoing a large-scale, strategic transformation with a strong focus on IT.
+InsuranceCo*, a leading underwriter of life, auto and other insurance products, was undergoing a large-scale, strategic transformation with a strong focus on its technology infrastructure.

-Although InsuranceCo spent less on IT than competitors, its ROI on IT was weaker.
-In addition, its IT organization was weighted toward pure technical skills and lacked personnel with business management skills.
-Senior management too lacked agreement regarding the IT strategic direction.
+Although InsuranceCo spent less on technology than competitors, its ROI was weaker.
+In addition, its tech organization was weighted toward people with technical skills and lacked team members with business management skills.
+Meanwhile, senior management couldn't agree on the strategic direction for the function.

-The industry was deregulating, and InsuranceCo needed faster and more flexible IT tools to cope with accelerated product life cycle, more integrated financial management and a step up demand for CRM solutions.
+The industry was deregulating, and InsuranceCo needed faster and more flexible tech tools to cope with accelerated product life cycles, more integrated financial management, and increased demand for CRM capabilities.

-InsuranceCo asked Bain to advise on the following issues:
+InsuranceCo asked us to advise on the following issues:

-- How does InsuranceCo's IT capability compare to industry benchmarks?
+- How does InsuranceCo's technology capability compare to industry benchmarks?

-- Given its business strategy, what should InsuranceCo's IT strategy be in the future?
+- Given its business strategy, what should InsuranceCo's tech strategy be in the future?

-- What governance and process should it follow to effectively and efficiently manage IT?
+- What governance and process should it follow to effectively and efficiently manage technology?

-Bain created a 5-step approach to addressing IT transformation challenges and issues.
+We created a 5-step approach to address these technology transformation challenges and issues.

-- Ensure business/IT alignment by clarifying POD (Point of Departure) and POA (Point of Arrival) of IT
+- Ensure business/technology alignment by clarifying POD (Point of Departure) and POA (Point of Arrival) of technology capabilities

-- Engage CIO in the business strategy development process to identify IT requirements related to business strategy & engage business management in planning, implementation, and assessment of IT projects
+- Engage CIO in the business strategy development process to identify requirements related to business strategy & engage business management in planning, implementation, and assessment of tech projects

-- Lead strategic IT decision-making and accountability to the business unit level
+- Lead strategic technology decision-making and accountability to the business unit level

 - Establish rigorous project management process